u3556490/folkbucket/scottish-ballads/marie-hamilton.md

 Remarks:
 - There are moments where the singer (sort of) anticipates a note by singing it slightly earlier (e.g. the first syllable of *Seton* and *Beaton*) at his artistic discretion, I suppose this does not interfere the correct understanding of how the base melody would look like.
 - The placement of a downbeat on the *-mi-* syllable of *Carmichael* made me have a double take on where the lexical stress should lie.
 - The *mode* is slightly ambiguous in the sense that we don't know whether the fourth degree is augmented for Lydian (E) or perfect for Ionian (Eb).
 However, the melody suggests that the harmony should be in plain old Bb major (Ionian mode).
+Needless to say, this can also be caused by my failure to recognise the right key as I started transcribing.

 ## References